Light Mode

 Michael Ondaatje

-Michael Ondaatje has created works that masterfully explore human connection and identity.
-His novel “The English Patient” weaves a story of love and loss against the backdrop of World War II.
+His novel “The English Patient” offers a captivating exploration of memory, identity, love, and loss against the backdrop of World War II.

 10. 10